- Accredited Investors

 - Innovative Finance Individual Savings Account (IFISA) is a tax-free lending account for UK residents, which focuses on alternative investment products such as peer-to-peer lending.
 This means that any interest earned up to a certain threshold won’t be taxed.
 In 2021/22, the allowance stood at £20,000, which you can either fully invest in IFISA or spread across the different types of ISA (e.g., cash or stock).

-- An instalment loan is a loan repaid through a set number of scheduled payments (instalments).
-Unlike bullet loans, which are returned in full at maturity, instalment loans provide investors with a steady inflow of money, usually every month.
-Most P2P loans, especially personal and business loans, are repaid in instalments.
+An installment loan is a loan repaid through a set number of scheduled payments (installments).
+Unlike bullet loans, which are returned in full at maturity, installment loans provide investors with a steady inflow of money, usually every month.
+Most P2P loans, especially personal and business loans, are repaid in installments.

 - Institutional Investor

 An institutional investor, or an institutional lender, is an entity that invests large amounts of pooled money on behalf of its clients, customers, members, or shareholders.
 Endowment funds, commercial banks, mutual funds, hedge funds, pension funds, and insurance companies are institutional investors.
 They tend to enjoy fewer protective regulations than retail investors (it is assumed they are more knowledgeable and better able to protect themselves) and, often, preferential treatment (e.g., lower transaction fees).
 They are the “big fish” of financial markets, and the large transactions they make can have a notable effect on the financial markets as a whole.
 An increasing number of P2P lending sites, especially those focused on business lending, are either dominated by institutional investors or entirely unavailable for retail investors.

 - An interest rate is a percentage of the principal (the amount loaned) that a lender charges a borrower.
 It’s how much you can expect to make on your initial investment.
 Interest rates are usually calculated annually (sometimes referred to as the annual percentage rate – APR).